Somatic cell nuclear transfer: Process

 The process of somatic cell nuclear transfer involves two different cells.
 The first being a female gamete, known as the ovum (egg/oocyte).
 In human SCNT experiments, these eggs are obtained through consenting donors, utilizing ovarian stimulation.
 The second being a somatic cell, referring to the cells of the human body.
 Skin cells, fat cells, and liver cells are only a few examples.
 The genetic material of the donor egg cell is removed and discarded, leaving it 'deprogrammed.'
 What is left is a somatic cell and an enucleated egg cell.
 These are then fused by inserting the somatic cell into the 'empty' ovum.
 After being inserted into the egg, the somatic cell nucleus is reprogrammed by its host egg cell.
 The ovum, now containing the somatic cell's nucleus, is stimulated with a shock and will begin to divide.
 The egg is now viable and capable of producing an adult organism containing all necessary genetic information from just one parent.
 Development will ensue normally and after many mitotic divisions, the single cell forms a blastocyst (an early stage embryo with about 100 cells) with an identical genome to the original organism (i.e. a clone).
 Stem cells can then be obtained by the destruction of this clone embryo for use in therapeutic cloning or in the case of reproductive cloning the clone embryo is implanted into a host mother for further development and brought to term.

+Conventional SCNT requires the use of micromanipulators, which are expensive machines used to accurately manipulate cells.
+Using the micromanipulator, a scientist makes an opening in the zona pellucida and sucks out the egg cell's original nucleus using a pipette.
+They then make another opening to a different pipette to inject the donor nucleus.
+Alternatively, electric energy can be applied to fuse the empty egg cell with a donor cell containing a nucleus.

+An alternative technique called "handmade cloning" was described by Indian scientists in 2001.
+This technique requires no use of a micromanipulator and has been used for the cloning of several livestock species.
+Removal of the nucleus can be done chemically, by centrifuge, or with the use of a blade.
+The empty egg is glued to the donor cell with phytohaemagglutinin, then fused using electricity.
+(If a blade is used, two fusion steps would be required: the first fusion is between the donor and an empty half-egg, the second between the half-size "demi-embryo" and another empty half-egg.)